Xunlian-Wu/RaidB/README.md

 ## Example Experiments

-This repository contains a subset of the experiments mentioned in the paper.
+This repository contains a subset of the experiments mentioned in the paper:Rearranging 'indivisible' blocks for community detection.

 ## Hyperparameters